-While qualified medical expenses also traditionally include insurance premiums and long-term care costs for tax purposes, these aren’t reimbursable with a health care FSA, nor are any amounts covered under another health plan.
+Qualified medical expenses also typically include insurance premiums and long-term care costs for tax purposes, but these aren’t reimbursable with a health care FSA, nor are any amounts covered under another health plan.

-Qualified health expenses are applicable to you and your spouse, dependents, or child under age 27.
-But dependents that are married-filing-jointly or have gross annual incomes above $4,300 are excluded.
+Qualified health expenses are applicable to you and your spouse, your adult dependents, or your child under age 27.
+But dependents who are married and filing joint returns or those who have gross annual incomes above $4,300 are excluded.

-The IRS issued a statement notifying taxpayers that at-home COVID-19 tests and personal protective equipment such as face masks and hand-sanitizer are both considered eligible medical expenses that can be paid or reimbursed under health flexible spending arrangements (health FSAs), health savings accounts (HSAs), and health reimbursement arrangements (HRAs).
+The IRS has issued a statement notifying taxpayers that at-home COVID-19 tests and personal protective equipment, such as face masks and hand sanitizers, are considered eligible medical expenses that can be paid for or reimbursed by health flexible spending arrangements (health FSAs), health savings accounts (HSAs), and health reimbursement arrangements (HRAs).

-These expenses must be for a dependent child under the age of 13 that you can claim a tax deduction for or a spouse or dependent who can’t take care of themselves.
+These expenses must be for a dependent child who is under the age of 13 and who you can claim a tax deduction for, or for a spouse or dependent who can’t take care of themselves.

 You can’t use dependent care FSA funds to pay for services that a child’s parent provides.
-For example, you could not make $10,500 in contributions and use them to pay your spouse $875 a month to watch your child.
+You couldn't make $5,000 in contributions and use them to pay your ex-spouse $875 a month to watch your child.

 Do I Need a Flexible Spending Account?

-If your employer offers one or more flexible spending accounts, it’s worth investigating their terms to see whether contributing might benefit you.
-Consider the elections that your employer makes for your FSA, such as their contribution limit (which can be lower than IRS limits) or whether they offer a grace period for using funds.
+It can be worth investigating their terms to determine whether contributing might benefit you if your employer offers one or more types of flexible spending accounts.
+Consider the elections that your employer makes for your FSA, such as their contribution limit (which can be lower than the IRS limits) or whether it offers a grace period for using the funds.

-Always remember, FSA funds expire.
-Naturally, you’ll receive the most benefit if you can spend what you contribute, otherwise you will lose money.
+Always remember that FSA funds expire.
+You’ll receive the most benefit if you can spend what you contribute within the allotted time frame, but you'll lose money otherwise.
 Using all your funds lowers your tax burden without reducing your effective income.

 - Flexible spending accounts (FSAs) are employer-sponsored agreements that let employees pay for either qualified medical or dependent care expenses using tax-free dollars.

-- You contribute to flex accounts by withholding a portion from each paycheck throughout the year.
+- You contribute to flex accounts through withholding of a portion from each paycheck throughout the year.

 - Health care FSA funds are accessible from the beginning of the plan year, but you must wait until you’ve made contributions to your dependent care accounts before you can use them.